We continue with the 3D printing section with this entry about 3D printing materials.

 It is a PLA to which a certain content of wood chips is added.
 It gives a very good appearance.
 The parts can be sanded to improve the finish.

-It prints just like PLA, but it has a great tendency to cause obstructions in the hotend.
+It prints the same as PLA, but has a great tendency to cause clogs in the hotend.

 PLA Metal

-It is a PLA to which a certain content of metal is added.
+It is a PLA to which a certain metal content is added.
 The parts, when printed, are matte.
-But after sanding, they become shiny and have a very bright appearance.
+But after sanding, they become shiny and with a very bright appearance.

-It also prints just like PLA, but those metal particles can cause wear to the hotend.
+It also prints the same as PLA, but those metal particles can cause wear on the hotend.

 PLA Marble

-It is a white PLA that alternates black color spots.
-The printed parts have a finish similar to marble, quite realistic.
+It is a white PLA that alternates black specks.
+The printed parts have a marble-like finish, quite realistic.

-In addition to the color variations, it is a normal PLA.
+Apart from the color variations, it is normal PLA.
 There is no difference or additional problem compared to PLA.

 ABS (Acrylonitrile butadiene styrene)

-ABS is a widely used plastic in engineering.
+ABS is a plastic widely used in engineering.
 It is a material with very good mechanical characteristics, especially it resists impacts very well.
-It is resistant to water, most chemicals, but is not suitable for outdoor use.
-ABS is printed at temperatures 220-250 °C and bed temperatures of 95-110 °C.
+It is resistant to water, to most chemicals, but is not suitable for outdoor use.
+ABS prints at temperatures of 220-250 °C and bed temperatures of 95-110 °C.

 ABS has several disadvantages.
-On the one hand, it is quite difficult to print, presenting deformations (wrapping and layer delamination) during printing.
-In fact, it is advisable that the printer be closed to prevent air from reaching it.
-In addition, it emits (potentially toxic) vapors and odors, so it is not suitable for home use.
+On the one hand, it is quite difficult to print, presenting warping (warping and layer delamination) during printing.
+In fact, it is advisable for the printer to be enclosed to avoid drafts.
+Furthermore, it emits (potentially toxic) fumes and odors, so it is not suitable for home use.

-At the beginning of 3D printing, it was frequently used, but trust me, use PETG instead of ABS.
+At the beginning of 3D printing it was frequently used, but take my advice, use PETG instead of ABS.

 TPU (Thermoplastic polyurethane)